dlops-io/ml-workflow/README.md

 * Go and check your GCS bucket to see if `raw.zip` was uploaded.

 ### OPTIONAL: Run Data Processor Container & Test CLI
-#### Run `docker-shell.sh` or `docker-shell.bat`
+#### Run `docker-shell.sh`
-Based on your OS, run the startup script to make building & running the container easy
+The startup script is to make building & running the container easy

 This is what your `docker-shell` file will look like:
 ```
-export IMAGE_NAME="mushroom-app-data-processor"
+export IMAGE_NAME="cheese-app-data-processor"
 export BASE_DIR=$(pwd)
 export PERSISTENT_DIR=$(pwd)/../../../persistent-folder/
 export SECRETS_DIR=$(pwd)/../../../secrets/
 export GCP_PROJECT="ac215-project" [REPLACE WITH YOUR PROJECT]
-export GCS_BUCKET_NAME="mushroom-app-ml-workflow-demo" [REPLACE WITH YOUR BUCKET NAME]
+export GCS_BUCKET_NAME="cheese-app-ml-workflow-demo" [REPLACE WITH YOUR BUCKET NAME]

 # Build the image based on the Dockerfile
 #docker build -t $IMAGE_NAME -f Dockerfile .